19hours/sg-statutes/Acts/Arbitration Act.md

 41\.—(1) The arbitral tribunal may refuse to deliver an award to the parties if the parties have not made full payment of the fees and expenses of the arbitrators.

-(2) Where subsection (1) applies, a party to the arbitration proceedings may, upon notice to the other parties and the arbitral tribunal, apply to the Court, which may order that —
+(2) Where subsection (1) applies, a party to the arbitral proceedings may, upon notice to the other parties and the arbitral tribunal, apply to the Court, which may order that —

 (a) the arbitral tribunal shall deliver the award upon payment into Court by the applicant of the fees and expenses demanded, or such lesser amount as the Court may specify;

 (b) the amount of the fees and expenses demanded shall be taxed by the Registrar of the Supreme Court; and

 (c) out of the money paid into Court, the arbitral tribunal shall be paid such fees and expenses as may be found to be properly payable and the balance of such money (if any) shall be paid out to the applicant.

+[Act 12 of 2012 wef 01/06/2012]

 (3) A taxation of fees under this section shall be reviewed in the same manner as a taxation of costs.